FIWARE/tutorials.NGSI-v2/docs/short-term-history.md

 The `aggrMethod` parameter determines the type of aggregation to perform over the time series, the `aggrPeriod` is one of `second`, `minute`, `hour` or `day`.

-The luminocity of the **Smart Lamp** is continually changing and therefore tracking the minimum value makes sense.
+The luminosity of the **Smart Lamp** is continually changing and therefore tracking the minimum value makes sense.
 The **Motion Sensor** is not suitable for this as it only offers binary values.

 #### 10 Request: